angular/angular/TRIAGE_AND_LABELS.md

 It is the caretaker's responsibility to assign `comp:  *` to each new issue as they come in.
-The reason why we limit the responsibility of the caretaker to these one label is that it is likely that without domain knowledge the caretaker could mislabel issues or lack knowledge of duplicate issues.
+The reason why we limit the responsibility of the caretaker to this one label is that it is likely that without domain knowledge the caretaker could mislabel issues or lack knowledge of duplicate issues.